Program Site: USC study center at the Instituto Internacional in central Madrid; Universidad Carlos III de Madrid's Getafe campus (Option II only).

 Eligibility: Minimum cumulative USC GPA of 3.0.
 Also:

 Description: The Madrid program is for students with low-intermediate to advanced Spanish fluency who have an academic interest in Spain.
 Students in Option I (USC catalogue courses only) take all of their classes alongside other USC students at the Instituto Internacional in central Madrid.
-Students in Option II (USC catalogue courses of Option I and Spanish university courses) take two to three courses alongside Spanish students at the Universidad Carlos III de Madrid in Getafe, about 10 miles from central Madrid and easily accessible by public transportation.
+Students in Option II (USC catalogue courses of Option I and Spanish university courses) take a combination of courses alongside Spanish or international students at the Universidad Carlos III de Madrid in Getafe, about 10 miles from central Madrid and easily accessible by public transportation.

 Academics: The USC Madrid center offers USC catalogue courses in Art History, International Relations, Political Science, and Spanish.
 All students in Option I must take at least two USC Spanish courses.